Should You Pay Off Your Student Loans or Save for a Down Payment?

-Chances are, you have student loan debt.
+If you have student loan debt, you are not alone.
 According to the credit watchdogs at Experian, there is now $1.44 trillion in student loan debt across an estimated 44 million borrowers.

 But like many new college graduates, you may also want to buy your first home.
 This financial goal is a rite of passage for many Americans, but those with student loan debt may be left wondering how their debt will affect their ability to buy a home.
 We explore if it’s better to save for a down payment or pay off student loans first—or how you may be able to do both.